d4rc0d3x/ctfs/writeups/vulnhub/VulnOSv2/README.md

 root
 ```

 Pwned !!!!
 Now we are root.
 The only thing left is to find the flag.
-Let's list the files in our home directory ~root:
+Let's try to list the files in our home directory ~root:

 ```
 # cd ~root